 By J. Scott Angle, firstname.lastname@example.org, @IFAS_VP

-J. Scott Angle is the University of Florida’s senior vice president for agriculture and natural resources and leader of UF/IFAS.
+J. Scott Angle is interim provost of UF.
+Since 2020, he has served as UF’s senior vice president for agriculture and natural resources and leader of UF/IFAS.